YouTube

 RAUFARHÓLSHELLIR LAVA TUNNEL

-While the other 3 enjoyed their nap we made our way to the Lava Tunnel, have you realised how much there is to do in Iceland yet??
-The Raufarhólshellir lava tunnel – link is a 1hour tour through the 4th longest lava cave in Iceland.
-It was formed during the Leitahraun eruption which occured over 5000 years old.
+While the others napped, we headed to the Lava Tunnel.
+Have you realized how much Iceland offers?
+The Raufarhólshellir lava tunnel is a 1-hour tour, the 4th longest in Iceland, formed during the 5000-year-old Leitahraun eruption.

 5000 YEARS OLD